-Should I consume bird's nest during confinement?
+Should I consume bird's nest during my confinement period?

 This centuries old Chinese delicacy is coveted for it's health and beauty properties.
 But is it beneficial for a mummy during confinement?
 Find out now.